NJCRC Releases 2019 Medical Cannabis Dispensary License Winners

 “It was a big moment for the Commission.
 We got a 160-page set of regulations just four months after being set up,” she said.

-While Houenou touted how the rules were released on time despite many doubting them, she did not mention they missed the deadline for the beginning of the acceptance of adult-use license applications, set to start December 15th.
+Houenou touted how the rules were released on time despite many doubting them.
+But, she did not mention that they missed the deadline for beginning the acceptance of adult-use license applications, set to start December 15th.
 The adult-use legalization referendum implementation law called for the start 30 days after the rules were released.

-“We’ve done a tremendous amount in getting our recreation industry and establishing a foundation for our recreational industry,” Houenou said.
+“We’ve done a tremendous amount in getting our recreation industry and establishing a foundation for our recreational industry,” Houenou declared.

-“We’re very excited to see um the Garden State begin to plant its roots and take shape here as we get our cannabis industry up and running,” Houenou added.
+“We’re very excited to see, um, the Garden State begin to plant its roots and take shape here as we get our cannabis industry up and running,” she added.

 Future Plans